cmosbeux/SEMI-LAGRANGIAN-PUBLICATION/README.md

 ## Test Cases

+> ⚠️ **Note:** More details about the different test cases can be found in the README.md files in the respective directories.

 ### 1. Discs Test Case

 This test is built to check the performance of the Particle Advector with a circular flow in a domain with multiple discs, specifically using the Zalesak's disk problem to evaluate the accuracy and stability of the advection scheme.